advance100/doc_webpack/configuration.md

 ### `output.publicPath`

 The `publicPath` specifies the public URL address of the output files when referenced in a browser.
 For loaders that embed `<script>` or `<link>` tags or reference assets like images, `publicPath` is used as the `href` or `url()` to the file when it's different then their location on disk (as specified by `path`).
 This can be helpful when you want to host some or all output files on a different domain or on a CDN.
-The Webpack Dev Server also takes a hint from `publicPath` using it to determine where to serve the output files from.
+The Webpack Dev Server also uses this to determine the path where the output files are expected to be served from.
 As with `path` you can use the `[hash]` substitution for a better caching profile.

 **config.js**